dmytrostriletskyi/diagrams-as-code/README.md

   ![](./assets/down-panel-json-schema.png)
 </details>

-It will open a panel where you can choose the newly created schema with name `Diagrams as code`:
+It will open a panel where you can choose the newly created schema with the name `Diagrams as code`:

 <details>
   <summary>Open Illustration</summary>